Catholic matchmaking that makes sense.

 Every call begins in prayer, because it’s not just conversation—it’s discernment.

-And after the call, once you both say yes, then photos are shared.
+And after the call, then photos are shared.
+And once you both say yes, phone numbers can be shared, too.
 It keeps things rooted in respect, not reaction.

 Boundaries & Privacy